Tainted0n3/red-webpack/README.md

 **@babel/cli** - Not neccessary as we are using webpack to coordinate the build process.

 **@babel/polyfill** - Again not necessary as we have not yet specified an application for our application.

+**Automatically deliver CSS** - Simply put no. There are a multitude of ways I could pick to deliver CSS, statically or dynamically thorugh scripts and imports.
+This is all project specific and therefore will be left up to the developer to integrate at will.

 **eslint** - ESLint has many configuration options itself including whether we are a CommonJS or module based application.
 Are we a Node app or a Web app?
 Are we using TypeScript?
 What about presets like AirBnB or Google?
 Do we just want help with syntax or do we want to enforce coding standards?
 As we have not yet specified any roles for this application then there is no need to burden it and it's developers with meaningless, endless linting errors.